-12.5.3 Enable FTZ and DAZ for SIMD Floating-Point Computation
+12.4.3 Enable FTZ and DAZ for SIMD Floating-Point Computation

 Enabling the FTZ and DAZ flags in the MXCSR register is likely to accelerate SIMD floating-point computation where strict compliance to the IEEE standard 754-1985 is not required.
-The FTZ flag is available to IA-32 processors that support the SSE; DAZ is available to most IA-32 processors that support SSE2/SSE3.
+The FTZ flag is available to Intel 64 and IA-32 processors that support the SSE; DAZ is available to Intel 64 processors and to most IA-32 processors that support SSE/SSE2/SSE3.